shakil18/Cold-Storage-Modeling/README.md

 **B. Assignment submission:**
 - If you had registered for the assignments, you should have received a bitbucket notification giving you access to your own repository (e.g., https://bitbucket.org/se1ws1718/a1p01)
     * Note that this 'git' repository
-    * Use the empty files provided in the repository to include you solution--> do not change names of files.
+    * Use the empty files provided in the repository to include you solution--> do not change the names of files.

 - **Deadline**: 20.12.2017--no submission will be accepted after that.